vmware-archive/postfacto/README.md

     > git clone git@github.com:pivotal/postfacto.git
     ```

-1. Choose names for your web and API apps.
+1. So you're ready to set Postfacto up, choose names for your web and API apps.
 You can check they are available by making sure there is an error when visiting `your-chosen-name.cfapps.io`.
 We'll refer to these names as `api-app-name` and `web-app-name` from now on.
 1. In the `postfacto` directory change the `{{api-app-name }}` and `{{web-app-name}}` in `deployment/pws/config/manifest-api.yml` to be your `api-app-name` and `web-app-name`
 1. Deploy the API from the `postfacto` directory:
     ```bash